 - Red onion-I love red onions.
 They are my favorite!
 I like to add in some chopped red onion, while this is totally optional-I highly recommend.

-- Breakfast sausage-I love adding meat to my egg muffins.
+- Breakfast sausage or bacon-I love adding meat to my egg muffins.
 This is not a must but in my opinion adds so much flavor.
-I like getting my breakfast sausage from Butcher Box.
+I like getting my breakfast sausage and bacon from Butcher Box.
 Every month they sent me a box of the best quality of stuff right to my door.
 All of their meats and proteins are grass fed, wild caught and pasture raised.
 If you use my Butcher Box link, you can get free ground meat with your order every month.